cap-js/docs/guides/data-privacy/audit-logging.md

 ---
 layout: cookbook
-shorty: Audit Log
+shorty: Audit Logging
 synopsis: >
-  Enable and use audit-log capabilities with your CAP application.
+  Enable and use audit-logging capabilities with your CAP application.
 breadcrumbs:
   - Cookbook
   - Data Privacy